Could the drought be over?

 It's not exactly like we don't know what we're doing.
 I've been cooking bbq for a little while now and have

 attended classes and workshops from highly accomplished competitors, state champions, and even world champions

-and payout under our belt already - we've not yet been able to cast a wide enough net to win on a regular
+payout under our belt already - we've not yet been able to cast a wide enough net to win on a regular basis.

 Producing high quality backyard BBQ is one thing.
 Doing it with four different meats - ready at

 turn in time is a little bit more tricky.

 The Barbecue Bug - or so it's called:

 Here's how this kind of obsession starts out - Anyone who likes to cook BBQ can benefit from taking

 classes from accomplished competition pit masters.
 A while back (2007), my BBQ stepped up after taking a bbq class

 by Konrad Haskins - the Teddy Bear out of Washington state.
 Producing a fine product for friends and family was my